Sieep-Coding/sieep-coding.github.io/src/pages/posts/making-be-yourself.md

 This was part of [my challenge](/posts/making-normal-life) to myself this weekend to make two songs.
 This was the second one, built entirely from samples.
 Every old-school hip-hop producer knows how to chop up vinyl from jazz, soul, and just about anywhere else to create the beats you hear on albums like Nas' [*Illmatic*](https://en.wikipedia.org/wiki/Illmatic).

+I think my inspiration mostly comes from the production on albums like [Wu-Tang Clan's *Enter the Wu-Tang (36 Chambers)*](https://en.wikipedia.org/wiki/Enter_the_Wu-Tang_%2836_Chambers%29), but I'm not really sure.

 ## Finding the Samples

 Everything in this track is sampled.
 There are no original recordings.
 No live drums, no played instruments.
 Just things I found, chopped up, and arranged until they sounded like something new.